sjmitche9/data_quality_assurance_process/tutorial.md

 **Task 1:** Write a query to ensure that the number of active customers listed in the customer table matches the number of customers who have rentals in the rental table.

-**Task 2:** Write a query to check whether each store has a minimum number of copies of each film in their inventory (e.g., at least 5 copies per film in each store).
+**Task 2:** Write a query to check whether each store has a minimum number of copies of each film in their inventory (e.g., at least 3 copies per film in each store).

-**Task 3:** Write a query to check whether each store has a minimum number of copies of each film in their inventory (e.g., at least 5 copies per film in each store).

-**Task 4:** Discuss the importance of using foreign key constraints and referential integrity in maintaining data accuracy between tables in the Sakila database (e.g., linking the rental table to the inventory and customer tables)

 ### Appendix